01-edu/public/subjects/devops/cloud-design/audit/README.md

 - How can your solution be extended or modified to handle future requirements, such as adding new microservices or migrating to a different cloud provider?

-- Can you discuss any challenges you faced during the project and how you overcame them?
+- What challenges did you encounter during the project, and how did you overcome them?

 - How did you ensure that your documentation is clear and complete, and what steps did you take to make it easy for others to understand and maintain your solution?